-Mr. John Doherty, sweeper in the machine shop, was married on June 30 to Miss Kittie Their honeymoon was spent in De-Darcy. troit.
+Mr. John Doherty, sweeper in the machine shop, was married on June 30 to Miss Kittie Their honeymoon was spent in Detroit.

-The West Shops Track Team is practicing energetically to take part in the events at the construction at the Brill Company.
-Blue Island: Our trolley man Henry Walters bought a 5-tube radio and the local stations come in very clear.
+The West Shops Track Team is practicing energetically to take part in the events at the come in very clear.
+Car Placer Jennings motto is "All runs out

-Mr. J. M. Canavan is residing in Philadelphia, acting as inspector for the cars under on time.
+Mr. J. M. Canavan is residing in Philadelphia, acting as inspector for the cars under construction at the Brill Company.